AmigaPorts/a500hdd/README.md

 **NOTE:** it is strongly recommended to wait for another revision of the board since Rev2 has some minor, but annoying bugs.

+## Release structure

+Binary and gerber files are only packaged in releases.
+For gerbers see `board/gerber` directory.
+For device/software binaries see `software/bin` and `device/bin` directories.

 ## Documentation

 - [Assembly](doc/assembly.md)